241033127-design/mini-file-search-utility/README.md

 **Main Features:**

-🔍 Search by File Name
+ -Search by File Name

 Finds files matching an exact name in the given directory.

-🧩 Search by File Extension
+ -Search by File Extension

 Lists all files with a specific extension (e.g., .txt, .sh, .cpp).

-🧠 Search by Content
+ -Search by Content

 Uses grep to locate files containing specific text or keywords.

-📏 Search by File Size
+- Search by File Size

 Finds files larger or smaller than a given size (e.g., +1M, -500k).

-🕒 Search Files Modified in Last N Days
+- Search Files Modified in Last N Days

 Displays files recently changed or updated.

-🧾 Menu-Driven Interface
+- Menu-Driven Interface

 Easy-to-use and continuously loops until the user chooses to exit.

-⚙️ Optional Git Integration (Advanced Feature)
+- Optional Git Integration (Advanced Feature)

 Allows searching tracked files, viewing commit logs, and checking the last modification made to a file.

-🚪 Exit Option
+- Exit Option

 Gracefully ends the program when the user chooses to exit.